 Honorable Mentions for Best Disney World Pools

-When I initially drafted this review, I felt like there were two pools at Disney World that were definitely worth mentioning, even if they didn’t make the top 10.
+When I initially drafted this review, I felt like there were a few pools at Disney World that were worth mentioning, even if they didn’t make the top 10.
 The first is The Big Blue Pool at Disney’s Art of Animation.

-You won’t find a waterslide here, but this is still a fun pool that holds over 300,000 gallons of water!
+You won’t find a waterslide here.
+However, this is still a fun pool that holds over 300,000 gallons of water!

 This wraps up our best pools at Disney World list!
-Now that you’ve read over all of them, do you have a pool that you favor?
-Let me know in the comments.
+Now that you’ve read over all of them, do you have a pool you favor?